 I mostly managed to avoid Donnie, after getting trapped into a few never-ending question chains about my trip to North Korea or what Easter Island was going to be like.
 My main priority was not getting stuck hiking near him and Frank, as their endless loud bickering pretty much shattered any chance at the kind of quiet communion with nature I had come to Peru to experience.
 People in other countries often complain about how loud Americans are.
 And guys... we really are.
 It’s a big country and we feel the need to be heard, I guess.

 I had my hands full anyway dealing with the fact that the altitude was going full MMA on my ass.
 The last time I’d hiked this high up was on top of Mauna Kea in Hawaii.
 Which, ehhh, had not gone well.
-In short order I’d become extremely dizzy and light-headed and my IQ had dropped by about a hundred points, to where I couldn’t figure out how to get the cap off my water bottle or how to operate a doorknob.
+At the top of Mauna Kea, in short order I’d become extremely dizzy and light-headed and my IQ had dropped by about a hundred points, to where I couldn’t figure out how to get the cap off my water bottle or how to operate a doorknob.
 My brother had found this all quite hilarious.
 He Googled on his phone what to do about altitude sickness and the first result was about the effects of Viagra at high altitudes.
 We laughed for far too long about how this would just add another problem I didn’t need, and then promptly ended the hike because I couldn’t remember my name.

 Since then I’d done a lot of reading about altitude sickness, how it strikes people randomly regardless of fitness, and how if it goes too far, you can die a painful death.
 Not encouraging!
 This was especially cruel since hiking in the mountains is one of my favorite things to do.
 I’d read up on Diamox and coca leaves and convinced myself that the Mauna Kea disaster was just because we’d driven to the top of the mountain before starting our hike, going from sea level up to 13,800 feet in an hour, which is really the very worst-case scenario when it comes to giving yourself time to acclimate to altitude.